dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

         pip freeze > requirements.txt

- This will grab the packages created only in this venv project, it will write them in the right format of the type: "package"=="version_number", and it will generate a requirements.txt text file with the packages and its versions installed only on that venv project.
+ This will grab the packages created only in this venv project, it will write them in the right format of the type: `"package"=="version_number"`, and it will generate a requirements.txt text file with the packages and its versions installed only on that venv project.

 ### How to install a requirements.txt file from other developers